 Requirement of a notice to stakeholders, a public hearing, robust regulatory process, and an opportunity to submit written comments are necessary for all policyholders, reinsurers, and guaranty associations.

+The American Council of Life Insurers (ACLI) developed a set of Principles and Guidelines on Insurance Business Transfers and Corporate Division Legislation which includes the following principles:

+Policyholders and other impacted stakeholders must have access to the process.

+The regulatory review process must be robust.

+Independent experts must be utilized as part of the process.

+Court approval is required for insurance business transfer transactions, but not necessarily for corporate division transactions.

+Policyholders and the state-based guaranty association system should be protected.

-None of the restructuring mechanism are based on an NAIC model.
-While the Rhode Island, Oklahoma and Arkansas statutes are similar and are based on the Part VII processes in the UK, all CD processes are different and drafted by the legislatures of the states which enacted the statutes.
+None of the restructuring mechanisms are based on an NAIC model.
+While the Rhode Island, Oklahoma and Arkansas statutes are similar and are based on the Part VII processes in the UK, all CD processes are different and drafted by the legislatures of the respective states.
 Each of these recommendations is designed to address possible impairment of the financial position of the policyholders of the companies involved in the IBT and CD.
 As some commenters indicated, each of these suggestions would be beneficial in some transaction.
 Other transactions, however, may not need all of these provisions.
-For example, an intra holding company transaction may not need full faith and credit.

 While independent experts can be of value, the mere fact that someone is employed by an insurance department does not mean that their skill set is not sufficient for certain transactions.
 Depending upon the transaction, department staff with a deep understanding of the insurer might provide more protection for consumers than a newly hired individual without a history with the insurer.
+Some stakeholders, however, believe that the expert should not be an employee of the department that is reviewing the proposed IBT or CD transaction and should be independent of the insurer or sponsor who is proposing the transaction.
 Thus far, none of the transactions have been undertaken without a robust regulatory process; however, there would be concern from other regulators if this quality of regulatory process was not in place.

 D. Impact of Licensing Statutes

 Insurers formed for the purpose of effectuating restructuring mechanisms may, in the right transactions, provide value to consumers in the efficient management of runoff liabilities.
-However, these newly formed companies have difficulty getting licensed in the various states either because of “seasoning” issues or because they are not writing ongoing business so the state may be hesitant to grant a license.
+However, these newly formed companies have difficulty getting licensed in the various states either because of “seasoning” issues or because a state may be hesitant to grant a license to a company that is not writing ongoing business.

-Lack of licensure can provide a lack of regulatory control which can lead to actions which harm consumers.
-The Working Group, therefore, recommends that the appropriate committee look at licensing standards for runoff companies that states may wish to adopt.
+There are two possible outcomes, neither of them desirable.
+Either the restructuring fails to go forward, even though it is in the public interest, or the resulting or transferee company operates without a license, creating gaps in guaranty association coverage and a lack of regulatory control over the company’s ongoing operations, which can open the door to actions that harm consumers.
+The Working Group, therefore, recommends that the appropriate working group (National Treatment and Coordination (E) Working Group) consider whether any changes should be made to the licensure process for companies resulting from restructuring transactions of runoff blocks.
+A streamlined process that still ensures appropriate regulatory oversight (and any licensure necessary to preserve guaranty association coverage) may be appropriate in limited circumstances.

 Liability-Based Restructuring